-Everbridge happens once a week automatically.
-MD Anderson does not require the public to sign up for notifications, but contractors and other UT System members may be manually enrolled as needed.
+other UT System members may be manually enrolled as needed.
 Instructions on how to enter cell phone numbers in the system are disseminated through Employee Notes articles.
-In addition, the Emergency Management Training for workforce members also covers how to enter a mobile number online in order receive emergency notifications.
+In addition, the Emergency Management Training for workforce members also covers how to enter a mobile number online to receive emergency notifications.

-Depending on the scope of the emergency event and the impact the event is having, the Incident Commander, in conjunction with the Public Information Officer in the incident command structure. will determine the appropriate segments of the campus community to receive emergency notifications and will write and disseminate updates on the event.
-Notifications can be sent to all or to established groups.
+Depending on the scope of the emergency event and the impact the event is having, the Incident Commander, in conjunction with the Public Information Officer in the ICS, will determine the appropriate segments of the campus community to receive emergency notifications and will write and disseminate updates on the event.
+Notifications can be sent to all or to specific groups.
 Groups can be broken down by building or property, department or division, job title, etc.

-During an emergency event, the Incident Commander or designee will initiate these notifications and consult with the public information officer for message content, depending on the urgency.
+During an emergency event, the Incident Commander or

+their designee will initiate these notifications and consult with the Public Information Officer for message content, depending on the urgency.
 The Incident Commander may elect to disseminate the message directly or route it through the institution's Facilities Operations Center.
 In most criminal events, the UT Police Officer in Charge (OIC) will initiate emergency message notifications.